Economy of Myanmar: Economic crisis (2020–present)

-Since at least 2022, Myanmar is undergoing an ailing economy; the ruling military junta plans to shore up the worsening state of its balance of payments.
 When the kyat fell by a third of its pre-coup value, the central bank then sold $600 million worth of foreign reserves (10% of the entire country's total) to prop up the kyat.
 By April 2022, reserves dwindled, foreign investment fell and remittances plummeted.
 This led the junta to impose capital controls and import restrictions which led to shortages of diabetes and cancer medicines.